Permanent Mathematics Faculty

 Ph.D., University of South Carolina, Columbia

 Dr. Presser earned her B.S. in Mathematics from Pepperdine University in Southern California before moving east to complete her graduate work at the University of North Carolina at Chapel Hill (M.S.) and the University of South Carolina (Ph.D.).
 While her Ph.D. was in the area of commutative algebra, Dr. Presser's current research is in the field of Ergodic Theory building upon the work in her Master's thesis.
-Dr. Presser has been a member of the Mathematics Department at Shippensburg University since 2000 and has served as the Developmental Mathematics Coordinator since 2003.
-She has devoted much of her time and research in the area of improving advising and pedagogy as it relates to helping under prepared students transition to the college level.
+Dr. Presser has been a member of the Mathematics Department at Shippensburg University since 2000 and served as the Developmental Mathematics Coordinator for more than a decade.
+She has devoted much of her time and research in the area of improving advising and pedagogy as it relates to helping underprepared students transition to the college level.

 Dr. Marc Renault, Professor